ozskywalker/lambda-bms-powerbi/README.md

 # lambda-bms-powerbi
-Exploratory serverless app for streaming data from Kaseya BMS into Microsoft Power BI
+Exploratory serverless app for streaming data one-way, from Kaseya BMS into Microsoft Power BI.

 This AWS Lambda function will run every 15 minutes, pulling the latest ticket summary data and sending it into a streaming dataset in PowerBI.

 This code is provided with no warranty or support, and is supplied as under the MIT License.

 I apologize in advance for my horrible Promise nest.

+## Recommendations

+Recommend you run this function no quicker than 10-15 minutes.
+15min is a reasonable near-realtime sync for nearly all business use cases.

 ## Prerequisites